Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Armin and Mikasa have the exact same reaction to Eren being devoured.
 They lose control of their bodies; the difference is that Armin is too horrified by the grim reality of what he knows is happening to move; Mikasa is so detached she can't suppress her survival instinct and razor-sharp reflexes enough to let herself be eaten.
 It serves both as an elegant illustration of their character types, and as a heartbreaking show of closeness.

-Chapter 10 While Eren was in the Titan's stomach, he was thinking of his life and why he lost everything.
+In Chapter 10, while Eren was in the Titan's stomach, he was thinking of his life and why he lost everything.
 It gets better.

 Additionally, a random female soldier inside the Titan's stomach is still alive and cries out for her mother in her last moments.
 It's even sadder in the anime.

-Even sadder in the anime: they added a flashback of Eren as a child, smiling happily with his mother, and you can his voice trembing with despair and fury as he wonders why they have to suffer like this and vows to kill the titans with his hands.
+Even sadder in the anime: they added a flashback of Eren as a child, smiling happily with his mother, and you can his voice trembling with despair and fury as he wonders why they have to suffer like this and vows to kill the Titans with his hands.
 The music in the background doesn't help.

 When Jean discovers the body of his best friend, Marco during the clean-up operation in Trost.
 His vacant stare and the quiet way he pleads for someone to tell him what happened are heartbreaking enough, but the medical officer is correct when she tells him there's no time to mourn and she is relieved that at least this body can be identified.

-Related to the above: Annie's whispered apologies to what seems to be Mina's mangled corpse, during the same clean-up operation.
+Related to the above: Annie's whispered apologies to the mangled corpse of an unnamed soldier, during the same clean-up operation.
 She repeats it in shock, until Reiner speaks to her and reminds her that apologizing won't accomplish anything.
 All they can do is mourn and then move on.
 That they were the ones responsible doesn't make it any less heartbreaking, as it's clear just how horrified they are over the reality of their actions.
-What makes it even more heart-breaking: we often saw Annie sitting next to Mina at the cantina.
-It could be that the two were friends.

 Episode 16, at least two of them.
 Which both involves Marco.
 Just as Jean is deciding which region he's joining at the Meaningful Funeral, he imagines seeing Marco, echoing his opinion that he'd make an excellent leader.
 As if that isn't heartbreaking enough, as soon as Jean declares his change of heart to join the Survey Corps, he bursts into tears.
 Major tearjerker there.